Recent from talks

 According to documents released in 2026 as part of the Epstein files, FBI investigators were unable to substantiate Giuffre's allegation that Epstein "lent" girls out to other powerful men, and stated in a 2019 memo that she gave "shifting accounts", and made public statements described as "sensationalized" or "demonstrably inaccurate".
 Giuffre died by suicide in April 2025.
 Her memoir, Nobody's Girl, was published posthumously in October 2025.

-Virginia Louise Roberts was born in Sacramento, California, on August 9, 1983, to Lynn Trude Cabell and Sky William Roberts.
-She had a half-brother five years her senior, Daniel Scott Wilson, from her mother's previous marriage, and a brother five years her junior, Sky Rocket Roberts.
+Virginia Lee Roberts was born in Sacramento, California, on 9 August 1983, to Lynn Trude Cabell and Sky William Roberts.
+She had an elder half-brother, Daniel Scott Wilson, from her mother's previous marriage, and a younger brother, Sky Rocket Roberts.
 The family relocated to Loxahatchee, in Palm Beach County, Florida, when she was in grade school.
 It was reported that she had come from a "troubled home", and from the age of seven was molested by a close family friend.
-She attended Royal Palm Beach High School.

-In Nobody's Girl, Giuffre wrote that, between the ages of 7–11, she was sexually molested by her father who traded her to a family friend (who later became a registered sex offender for abusing another minor).
-Her father denied the claims.
+In her 2025 posthumous memoir, Nobody's Girl, Giuffre wrote that, between the ages of 7–11, she was sexually molested by her father, and traded to a family friend who was later convicted with sexually abusing another minor.
+Her father has denied the claims.
+Giuffre also suggested that her father may have taken money from Epstein.
 Giuffre said that she went from being in "an abusive situation, to being a runaway, to living in foster homes".
 She lived on the streets at age 14, where she says she found only "hunger and pain and [more] abuse".